codehaus/stomp/trunk/stompconnect/src/release/README.txt

 Welcome to StompConnect
 =======================

-StompConnect allows any STOMP Client to interop with any messaging middleware provider which has a JMS 1.1 provider.
+StompConnect allows any STOMP Client to interoperate with any messaging middle-ware provider which has a JMS 1.1 provider.

 For more detail please see the online documentation